Levels of Genetic Improvement

 In 2018 the New Zealand Government embarked on 10 year goal of planting one billion trees, of which 30% will be plantation radiata pine.
-This has already put considerable pressure on Proseed's annual production.
-Nevertheless reasonable quantities of seed will still be available.
+This is drawing to a close but in recent year's the steady rise in the price of carbon continues to put considerable pressure on Proseed's annual production.
+Nevertheless reasonable quantities of OP seed will be available.

 Use the links below to navigate to sections providing a brief overview of the major classes of radiata pine seed, pricing and seed treatment advice.

 In Proseed's CP orchards flowers are bagged to prevent pollination by wild pollen.
 Hand pollination is then undertaken with selected pollen only.
 Since both parents and their breeding values are known, the subsequent genetic worth of resulting seed can be more accurately predicted.
 Control pollination also allows Proseed to produce seedlots with special characteristics for customers, particularly improved wood properties and disease resistance to Dothistroma needle blight.